soumyajit4419/Advance-NLP-Text_Mining/Text_Summarization [Extractive]/README.md

 #### The extractive text summarization technique involves pulling keyphrases from the source document and combining them to make a summary.
 The extraction is made according to the defined metric without making any changes to the texts.
 Although sometimes the summary can be grammatically strange.

 #### I have used two methods for Summarization of text:
-* TFIDF Method :-Generating Summary based on 'tfidf' score.
+* TFIDF Method : Generating Summary based on 'tfidf' score.
-* Text Rank Method:-
+* Text Rank Method: Genearting Summary based on 'text rank algorithm' similar to google page rank.

 ### Methods Used
 * Machine Learning